Professional practice

 Matters in the public domain in which Amy has been involved include:

-• Instructed by the applicants in Duarte Agostinho and Others v.
+• Appeared as counsel for the applicants in Duarte Agostinho and Others v.
 Portugal and Others (ECtHR)

-• Instructed by for the United Kingdom in Request for an Advisory Opinion submitted by the Commission of Small Island States on Climate Change and International Law (Request for Advisory Opinion submitted to the Tribunal)
+• Appeared as counsel for the United Kingdom in Request for an Advisory Opinion submitted by the Commission of Small Island States on Climate Change and International Law (Request for Advisory Opinion submitted to the Tribunal)

 • Instructed by Belize in Guatemala’s Territorial, Insular and Maritime Claim (Guatemala/Belize) (ICJ)